Overview

 Users of Python buildpack can access extra debug logs during the image build process by setting the BP_LOG_LEVEL environment variable to DEBUG at build time.
 Additional debug logs will appear in build logs if the relevant buildpacks have debug log lines.

-Environment Variable set under Settings -> Config Vars:
+Environment Variable set under Settings -> Variables:

 BP_LOG_LEVEL=DEBUG